Madonna Gimotea

-Madonna Isabelle Gimotea (born October 6, 1974 in North York, Ontario) is a retired gymnast from Canada, who competed for her native country in the rhythmic gymnastics competition at the 1992 Summer Olympics.
-She won a total number of three medals at the 1991 Pan American Games in Havana, Cuba, and five at the 1990 Commonwealth Games in Auckland, New Zealand.
+Madonna Isabelle Gimotea (born October 6, 1974 in North York, Ontario) is a Canadian retired rhythmic gymnast who primarily competed as an individual.
+She competed at the 1992 Summer Olympics.
+She won two medals at the 1991 Pan American Games in Havana, Cuba, and five at the 1990 Commonwealth Games in Auckland, New Zealand, including silver in the all-around.